particle-iot/docs/src/content/reference/device-os/firmware.md

 ## Other Functions

 {{#if has-linux}}
-The C standard library and other Linux libraries are available on the {{device}}.
+The C standard library and other Linux libraries are available on the device.
 See this [description of the standard library](https://en.wikipedia.org/wiki/C_standard_library).
 {{else}}
-The C standard library used on the {{device}} is called newlib and is described at [https://sourceware.org/newlib/libc.html](https://sourceware.org/newlib/libc.html)
+The C standard library used on the device is called newlib and is described at [https://sourceware.org/newlib/libc.html](https://sourceware.org/newlib/libc.html)
 {{/if}} {{!-- has-linux --}}

 For advanced use cases, those functions are available for use in addition to the functions outlined above.